waughsh/waughsh.github.io/about.md

 In 2018 Spring, I worked on a medical AI project that learns to automatically infer diagnostic codes in veterinary EHR.
 I presented this work at WeCNLP Summit later in the Fall.

 I'm constantly working on new projects and seeking to connect with people!
-Drop me an email if you want to talk about research or life in general!
+Drop me an email if you want to talk about research or academic/industry life!

 ### Contact me